alexenge/hu-neuro-pipeline/docs/inputs.md

 Note that this method will be applied using the entire epoch as the "baseline" window.
 This is because it was shown that using the pre-stimulus interval for single trial divisive baseline correction leads to positively biased post-stimulus power ([Grandchamp & Delorme, 2011](https://doi.org/10.3389/fpsyg.2011.00236)).
 After applying this method, a second, *subtractive* baseline will be applied using the pre-stimulus interval only (defined via `tfr_baseline` below).
+If `None`, no divisive "baseline" correction will be applied.

 | Python examples | R examples    |
 | --------------- | ------------- |